 For petrol-burning classes, the dielectric constant as per DC meter may be no greater than 4, and Propylene Oxide is prohibited.
 Octane boosters are permitted.
-For non petrol-burning classes, hydrazine and propylene oxide are not permitted, otherwise there is no limitation to the types of fuel permitted.
+For non petrol-burning classes, hydrazine and propylene oxide are not permitted, otherwise there is no limitation to the types of fuel allowed.
 Competitors should check the class regulations for any specific restrictions.
-Unless otherwise specified for any series or championship, leaded or unleaded fuel will be permitted.
+Unless otherwise specified for any series or championship, leaded or unleaded pump or racing fuel will be permitted.
+The use of E85 fuel is permitted but fuel tank should be clearly marked with the words 'Bio Fuel'